thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

   </figcaption>
 </figure>

-This trick with red, blue, and green works because our eyes have photoreceptors called “cones” which are specifically designed to detect these colors.
-All the in-between colors we see comes from some mixture of these as a result.
+This trick with red, blue, and green works because the photoreceptor cones in our eyes are tuned to specifically these colors.
+All the other colors we see are mixed in our brain from these three different cones.
+The RGB color model mimics this behavior.

-The RGB color model expresses color in exactly this way.
 The sRGB color space — created in 1996 — is the most common and compatible model for colors on the web.
 If you have used “hex color,” you are working in the RGB color space.
-The intensity of each color is described by a number from 0 to 255 (or 00 to FF in hexadecimal).
-In hexadecimal notation, the amount of blue constitutes the first two digits, green the second two, and red is the third two.
-For example:
+In hexadecimal notation, each primary color is represented by a number from 0 to FF, which is 0 to 255 using decimal numbers.
+We then glue these numbers together, so (reading left to right) the first two digits are red (`#FF0000`), the second two are green (`#00FF`), and the third two are blue (`#0000FF`).

 <figure class="right">
   <labeled-swatch color="#9760f0" label="9,920,752 — grimace purple"></labeled-swatch>